-At least 12 Hong Kong First Records of bird species (Table.
-2.1 and 2.2) have been recorded on Po Toi and surrounding waters simce 2005, more than any other single location in Hong Kong including Mai Po.
-There is a potential Hong Kong first record in May 2012.
-In addition, many more Hong Kong rarities (Table.
-2.3 and 2.4) has been recorded at Po Toi.
+20 Hong Kong First Records of bird species (Tables 2.1 and 2.2) have been recorded on Po Toi and surrounding waters since 2005, in which 12 species are only seen on Po Toi but not elsewhere in Hong Kong.
+This count is the same as the number of Hong Kong First Record discovered in Mai Po since 1998.
+In addition, many more Hong Kong rarities (Tables 2.3 and 2.4) have been recorded at Po Toi.